rabsef-bicrym/tudumvc/lesson2-todomvc-on-urbit-sortof.md

 ## Prerequisites
 * A development environment as created in Lesson 1.
-* The [Lesson 2 files](./src-lesson2) downloaded onto your VPS so that you can easily sync them to your development environment.
+* The [Lesson 2 files](./src-lesson2) downloaded to your development environment so that you can easily sync them to your development environment.

 ## The Lesson
 [TodoMVC](https://github.com/tastejs/todomvc) is a basic todo list that has been replicated in a variety of JavaScript frameworks to help teach how those JavaScript frameworks differ.
-We're going to look at the [React.js + Hooks](https://github.com/tastejs/todomvc/tree/master/examples/react-hooks) implementation of TodoMVC which best compliments Urbit's functionality.
+We're going to look at the [React.js + Hooks](https://github.com/tastejs/todomvc/tree/master/examples/react-hooks) implementation of TodoMVC for two main reasons:

+The first is the ubiquity of React.js for web app development.
+TodoMVC's React.js + Hooks implementation also incorporates the most modern usage of React.js (Hooks) which is, in our opinion, the best way of building modern front ends, regardless of its dominance in the market.

+The second is slightly more involved.
 Urbit is sometimes described as an Operating Function rather than an operating system because it is a fully deterministic, `state`ful or `subject`-oriented computing environment that is fully [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency).
 This means two things:
 * Every input that Urbit receives is processed as an event which changes (or at least can change) the `state`, or currently available data of the Urbit.
 * The resulting state of an Urbit post event-processing is indistinguishable from an Urbit that just had that state to start with (generally speaking).